 The fortuitous discovery of V gave Catullus and his poetry a second life, although at first he was quoted, improbably, as a moralist.
 Soon he became one of the special favorites of European lyric, as his verse responded well to different readers in different ages.
 For the Renaissance he was the master of wit and brevity.
 Robert Herrick raised his “immensive cup / of Aromatike wine” to Catullus’s “Terce Muse”; John Milton praised Catullus’s “satyrical sharpnesse, or naked plainness.”
 For the Romantic poet William Butler Yeats, Catullus was the natural poet, and for Ezra Pound and Robert Frost he was a poet of hardness and clarity, the source of poetic renewal.
-For most of the twentieth century Catullus has been the lyricist who poured forth his heart in verse addressed to himself or no one and who led the “Catullan revolution” by inventing the deeply felt poetry of personal lyric.
+For most of the 20th century, Catullus was viewed as a lyricist who poured forth his heart in verse addressed to himself or no one and who led the “Catullan revolution” by inventing the deeply felt poetry of personal lyric.
 In more recent years, classical scholars have emphasized his Alexandrian learning and technical mastery, and most recently critics have begun to talk of him in terms of continuity with the Roman traditions of epigram and comedy.

 There is, of course, some truth in all these versions of Catullus, and beyond the irrepressible ability of readers to appropriate texts, his single greatest weakness may be his failure to craft a monumental body of poetry as Horace and Virgil did.
 Invariably Catullus’s corpus fractures along divides between contradictory alternatives or tendencies: learning and passion; seriousness and frivolity; conservative values and revolutionary attitudes; ethical “piety” and vulgar obscenity; accounting and kissing; the great themes of Rome—love and betrayal, war and death; and lesser preoccupations with napkin stealing, urine, buggery, and bad breath.
 Perhaps for this reason the interpretation of Catullus’s poetry has been particularly partial: critics emphasize one characteristic over others or even exclude some poems from the highest “levels of intent” or from serious discussion.
 Whether they censor his vulgarities or are indifferent to his “occasional verse,” readers generally have had both their own “Catullus” and their own collection of poems.
 He wrote a wide range of poetry, and it has occasioned diverse responses.

 Information about Catullus’s life, outside of what can be inferred or imagined from his poems, amounts to four pieces of external data.
 St. Jerome (Chron. a.
 Abr.
-150H and 154H) writes that Catullus was born at Verona in 87 B.C.
-(An.
+150H and 154H) writes that Catullus was born at Verona in 87 BCE (An.
 Abr.
 1930) and that he died in his thirtieth year.
 Apuleius (Apol.
 10) writes that the name of Catullus’s famous lover Lesbia was really Clodia.
 Suetonius (Iul.
 73) tells the reader that, although Caesar knew Catullus’s verses had placed an eternal stigma on his name, he nevertheless invited Catullus to dinner on the very day on which Catullus apologized; moreover, Caesar continued to enjoy the hospitality of Catullus’s father.
 None of these bits of information, however, is without difficulty.

 Apuleius’s identification of Catullus’s lover as Clodia, a married woman he calls Lesbia, is intriguing and agrees with what is known about the use of pseudonyms in Roman lyric and elegy.
 But who is Clodia?
 In a clever epigram, poem 79, against the brother of Lesbia, appropriately called “Lesbius,” Catullus puns Lesbius est pulcher (“Lesbius is lovely” or “Lesbius is ‘Pulcher’”) and accuses him of incest.
 If by analogy with the equation “Lesbia” = “Clodia,” “Lesbius” = “Clodius,” then the reader is directed to the infamous tribune Publius Clodius Pulcher (Tr.
 Pl.
 58).
-He had three sisters, all called “Clodia” according to the Roman convention, but, according to other information, none of these women was married between 57 and 54 B.C., the time when Catullus wrote his datable poems.
-This theory leads to another dead end, although most scholars accept Clodia Metellus, whose husband died in 59 B.C., as the most likely candidate.
+He had three sisters, all called “Clodia” according to the Roman convention, but, according to other information, none of these women was married between 57 and 54 BCE, the time when Catullus wrote his dateable poems.
+This theory leads to another dead end, although most scholars accept Clodia Metellus, whose husband died in 59 BCE, as the most likely candidate.
 All that can be said with confidence, however, is that Catullus wrote of a love affair with an older woman from a powerful Roman family.